Andrejkf/solution_behavioral_cloning_p3t1/report.md

 Something noticeable is that introduction of L2 regularization in top layers (dense/fully connected layers) was very helpful for the model to generalize.

 About dropout layers.
-They also help to substantially
+They also helped to substantially increase the model abstraction capacity.

 ## To improve

 Further data preprocessing.
 For example, by randomly shifting vertically and horizontally the training image data.
 More accurated data collection.
 To be honest, in most of mycollected data steering angle values were in most cases close to zero, so better data collection and non relevant data filtering should be added.
 To perform better on track 2 (challenge track),